 NURS 514 in lieu of NURS 361

 NURS 503 in lieu of NURS 365

 NURS 502 in lieu of NURS 364

-Admission requirements for the R.N.-B.S.-M.S.
-Program:
+Admission requirements for the RN-BS-MS Program:

-Students admitted into the R.N.-B.S.-M.S. program must complete all of their undergraduate requirements.
+Students admitted into the RN-BS-MS program must complete all of their undergraduate requirements.
 Pending undergraduate graduation, the graduate application is initiated.
 The following information must be in evidence:

 - 1. Undergraduate GPA 3.0.

 - 2. NURS 514 (Grade: B or above).

 - 3. Completed graduate application.

-- 4. Approval from Director and/or Associate Director of Nursing Program.
+- 4. Approval from Director of Nursing Program.

-Before entering into the M.S. component of the R.N.-B.S.-M.S. program, the student must graduate from the R.N.-B.S. program.
+Before entering into the M.S. component of the RN-BS-MS program, the student must graduate from the R.N.-B.S. program.

+Program Dismissal Review

+In cases which a student has been dismissed from the Nursing Program, the student may request a dismissal review when he/she believes that extenuating circumstances affected his/her academic performance in the program.
+The student must follow the SHNS Program Dismissal Review Policy detailed at the beginning of the School of Health and Natural Sciences section of this catalog.

 ASSOCIATE DEGREE PROGRAM

 Major Concentration

 OCCUPATIONAL THERAPY ASSISTANT

-Cristina Dumitrescu, M.S. ,O.T.R./L., Interim Program Director 914-674-7832 cdumitrescu@mercy.edu
+Cristina Dumitrescu, M.S. ,O.T.R./L., Program Director 914-674-7832 cdumitrescu@mercy.edu

 ASSOCIATE IN APPLIED SCIENCE

-Total 78 credits
+Total

-Occupational Therapy 44 credits
+Occupational Therapy 38 credits

 Major Concentration

-General Education Requirements 34 credits
+General Education Requirements 31 credits

 GENERAL EDUCATION:

-BIOL 130 Human Anatomy & Physiology I Lecture BIOL 130A Human Anatomy & Physiology I Lab
+BIOL 130 Human Anatomy & Physiology I Lecture

+BIOL 130A Human Anatomy & Physiology I Lab

 CISC 120 Introduction to Computers

 ENGL 111 Written English & Literary Studies I

 ENGL 112 Written English & Literary Studies II

 MATH 116 College Algebra

 HLSC 210 Overview of OT Practice

+HLSC 205 Standard Safety Precautions for the

+Health Care Professions

 HLSC 225 Introduction to Accessing

 and Reading Scholarly Literature

 PHYS 110 Introduction to Physics

-ENGL 110 (if needed) or General Education Course
+ENGL 110 (if needed)

 PSYN 101 Introduction to Psychology

 SPCM 110 Oral Communication

 SOCL 101 Introduction to Sociology

 PROFESSIONAL CURRICULUM:

-OCTR 201 OT Practice for the Assistant: An Overview(cc) OCTR 203 OT Practice for the Assistant: Therapeutic Modalities I OCTR 204 OT Practice for the Assistant: Medical Conditions OCTR 206 OT Practice for the Assistant: Therapeutic Modalities II OCTR 207 OT Practice for the Assistant: A Synopsis OCTR 209 OT Practice for the Assistant:
+OCTR 201 OT Practice for the Assistant: An Overview^(cc) OCTR 203 OT Practice for the Assistant: Therapeutic Modalities I OCTR 204 OT Practice for the Assistant: Medical Conditions OCTR 206 OT Practice for the Assistant: Therapeutic Modalities II OCTR 207 OT Practice for the Assistant: A Synopsis OCTR 209 OT Practice for the Assistant:

-Advanced Clinical Education I

-OCTR 209A Clinical Hours I

-OCTR 210 OT Practice for the Assistant:
+Advanced Clinical Education I OCTR 210 OT Practice for the Assistant: